Accommodations Guide

 What disability-related barriers does this accommodation address?

-• How can the student get access to missed content and make up missed participation points (if possible)?
+- How you will access missed content and make up participation points (if possible).

 What disability-related barriers do memory aids address?